 - They are a little small now (although I found some JUMBO shrimp in my parent’s freezer), but, in the meantime, here is the recipe for Air Fryer Coconut Shrimp with Piña Colada Dip, READY AND WAITING.

 (Oh my gah, don’t tell my mom that I talked about her talking points.
 I am very grateful that she wants to offer help/get me to hurry up so we can playyy.)

 Air Fryer Coconut Shrimp with Piña Colada Dip

 Air Fryer Coconut Shrimp with Piña Colada Dip is a healthy, tropical summer appetizer.
-Air frying shaves off calories and fat and my version is gluten free.
+Air frying shaves off calories and fat.
 Get your air fryer here!

 For the shrimp:

 - 1/3 cup plain nonfat Greek yogurt